GoHypernet/Galileo-Mission-Frameworks/README.md

 This application is multi-threaded and can benifit from multi-core architectures, however, there is limited computational speedup above 16 cores.

 ## Building
-In order to build the epa swmm container, first install docker for windows: https://docs.docker.com/docker-for-windows/ Once docker is installed on your windows machine, ensure that you are running windows containers.
+In order to build the epa swmm container, first install [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+Once Docker is installed on your Windows machine, ensure that you are running windows containers.
 You control this through the Docker Desktop Settings.

 Open a powershell, cd into the folder and run: